hoangtn/mTADA/README.md

 ### Note

-We used MCMC in our analyses to obtain credible intervals.
-If users need a faster version of mTADA, please email us.
+We used MCMC in our analyses to obtain credible intervals of parameters.
+If users need a faster version of `mTADA`, please email us.

 ### Citation